mboehm271/foxydownloader/README.md

 and running `chmod +x ~/.local/bin/foxydownloader`.
 Then you can just call `foxydownloader` from anywhere.

 ## Thanks
-for the people in this thread https://github.com/featurecat/go-dataset/issues/1 whose code was mainly adapted here
+to the people in this thread https://github.com/featurecat/go-dataset/issues/1 whose code was mainly adapted here